Earth Alive Retreat

-Cathy Pedevillano is a visionary healer, teacher, and guide committed to sharing the teachings of shamanism to bring balance and healing to our world.
+Cathy Pedevillano is a visionary healer, teacher, and guide committed to sharing the teachings of shamanism for bringing bring balance and healing to our world.
 She’s studied with some of the most well respected shamens, elders, and indigenous healers throughout the world.
 Cathy began her career as a wildlife biologist and environmental educator for a variety of state, federal, and private organizations such as the U.S. Fish & Wildlife Service, Mass Audubon Society, and Northfield Mountain, including teaching outdoor leadership and team building programs for children and adults.
 For 11 years she worked for the Sacred Earth Network (SEN), consulting, coordinating exchanges of indigenous peoples from Siberia and the U.S., working to protect endangered snow leopards in Eurasia, and designing and leading workshops combining deep ecology and shamanism.
 Whether in private or group sessions, leading workshops or trainings, Cathy assists people in reclaiming their power and waking up to who they are.

 Shanti Om Gaia is a longtime ecospiritual healer, activist, and mystic who has walked thousands of miles on peacewalks in 20 countries and spoken to over 50,000 people about environmental, peace, and holistic health issues.
 He has facilitated numerous deep healing and connecting workshops and gatherings (including energy healing and experiential Deep Ecology) for groups of up to 100 people and served on the EarthStory (ecological retreat) Council and coordinating team for a number of years.

 All meals are vegan with gluten-free options available, and consisting of healthy, mostly organic items such as salads & fruits, rice or grain dishes, soups or stews, snacks and juices, coffees & teas.
 Some of the highest quality well water from the Quabbin Reservoir watershed is available throughout the gathering.
 We do our best to accommodate special food needs/allergies that are communicated prior to the event.
 The following meals will be offered:

 - Friday – Evening Pot Luck – **OPTIONAL** – NO MEALS SERVED